Autumn view looking east from the Nancy Russell Overlook (photographer: Mitch Hammontree)

 In 2006, Friends of the Columbia Gorge Land Trust purchased the subdivision's one developed lot, the Cleveland property, and two years later deconstructed the 5,500 square-foot home and 6,000 square-foot barn.
 Friends of the Columbia Gorge Land Trust also secured an option to purchase the other privately held rim-view property.
 Friends' Campaign for Cape Horn raised over $4 million to secure the properties and provide a public overlook in 2011 that honors Nancy Russell.

 Because of Nancy's vision, all of us can enjoy this beautiful trail with its stunning viewpoints.
 Stand atop the Nancy Russell Overlook for one of the most breathtaking views in all the Gorge.

 CAUTION: Due to heavy traffic and blind curves, hikers are highly discouraged from walking along Hwy 14.

 For additional trail information, map, and images visit Cape Horn Conservancy's website.

 Hike by Bus!
 The Skamania County WET Bus stops at this trailhead.
-Plan your next trip using this service with our suggested hike itinerary.
-Learn more. + Read More
+Plan your next trip using this service (the Cape Horn trailhead is accessible from the Salmon Falls Park & Ride). + Read More

 - Type: Out and back